 A number of on- and off-campus resources can assist employers in understanding their responsibilities relative to interviewing job applicants with disabilities.

-AR coordinates services and accommodations to ensure the accessibility and usability of all UB programs, services, and activities by people with disabilities.
+Accessibility Resources coordinates services and accommodations to ensure the accessibility and usability of all UB programs, services, and activities by people with disabilities.
+(Tel: 716-645-2608)

-EDI can provide assistance on compliance with UB's Reasonable Accommodation Policy, provides accommodations to applicants with disabilities, and will give guidance about how to ensure that the hiring process is inclusive of people with disabilities.
+EDI can provide assistance in compliance with UB’s Reasonable Accommodation Policy, provides accommodations to applicants with disabilities, and will give guidance about how to ensure that the hiring process is inclusive of people with disabilities.
+(Tel: 716-645-2266)

 Access-VR assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.
-Access-VR programs allow public employers like UB to identify qualified individuals for temporary or permanent positions, and may cover some costs toward employing individuals with disabilities through its programs.
+Access-VR programs allow public employers like UB to identify qualified individuals for temporary or permanent positions and may cover some costs toward employing individuals with disabilities through its programs.
+(Tel: 800-222-JOBS (5627))